Thank God I Do

 "Thank God I Do" is a song by Lauren Daigle, released on March 8, 2023, as the lead single from her eponymous fourth studio album (2023).

 Background

-Lauren Daigle explains that it emerged from COVID-19 lockdowns and uncertainties.
+Daigle explained that it emerged from COVID-19 lockdowns and uncertainties.
 Amid those experiences, the singer says she realized, "God puts very specific people in your life for a very specific reason.
 And I needed the people in my life at that time around me to keep my head above the water."

 Composition

 "Thank God I Do" is originally in the key of G Major, with a tempo of 94 beats per minute.
 Daigle's vocal range spans from D_{3} to C_{5} during the song.

 "Words and music for 'Thank God I Do' were written by Lauren Daigle and Jason Ingram, with Jeffrey Bhasker, Alecia Moore, and Nathaniel Ruess receiving writing credits for the interpolation of the song Just Give Me a Reason."
 The song starts with G, Em, G, Em, G, Em, G, Em, C, G, Em, G, Em, G, Em, G, Em chord progression with lyrics "I've seen love come and I've seen love walk away.
 So many questions.
 Will any body ...".